madsum/rabobank-payment-demo/README.md

 ### Additionally, the application was dockerized.

-In order to test, launch the service docker-compose up command.
+In order to test, launch the service only  `docker-compose up` command.
 Prerequisite testing: docker, docker-compose shall be installed on the host.